codepath/android_guides/Using-Context.md

 ### Anonymous functions

-When using anonymous functions when implementing listeners, the keyword `this` in Java applies to the click handler being declared.
+When using anonymous functions when implementing listeners, the keyword `this` in Java applies to the most immediate class being declared.
 In these cases, the outer class `MainActivity` has to be specified to refer to the Activity instance.

 ```java
 public class MainActivity extends AppCompatActivity {